tytydraco/yessleep/out/Night_Audit.md

 I write my name beneath the others:

-Darrell Coon – Permanent Guest
+Darrell Cole – Permanent Guest

 And then I’m gone.